jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 ````

 (openapi-deployment)=
-## OpenAPI from Executors Endpoints
+## OpenAPI from Executor endpoints

-When deploying an Executor and serving it with HTTP, Jina uses FastAPI to expose all the Executor endpoints as HTTP endpoints, and thus you can
+When deploying an Executor and serving it with HTTP, Jina uses FastAPI to expose all Executor endpoints as HTTP endpoints, and you can
-enjoy a corresponding nice OpenAPI accessible via the Swagger UI.
-You can also add descriptions and examples to your docarray and pydantic types so that your
+enjoy a corresponding OpenAPI via the Swagger UI.
+You can also add descriptions and examples to your DocArray and Pydantic types so your
-users and clients can enjoy a nice API.
+users and clients can enjoy an API.

-Let's see how this would look like:
+Let's see how this would look:

 ```python
 from jina import Executor, requests, Deployment